Caedmon College

-Caedmon College is a mixed secondary school and sixth form located in Whitby, North Yorkshire, England.
+Caedmon College was a mixed secondary school and sixth form located in Whitby, North Yorkshire, England.
 The school is named after Cædmon, the earliest English (Northumbrian) poet whose name is known.

 Established in 1912 as the County School, Whitby, it was a mixed grammar school for pupils aged 11 to 18 until 1972 when it became comprehensive and was renamed Whitby School.
 At this time the school starting age decreased to 14.
 The school was renamed Whitby Community College in 1993 when the school started to offer adult education classes.
 In September 2014 Whitby Community College merged with Caedmon School to form Caedmon College and increased its starting age to 11 once again.
-Today Caedmon College is a community school administered by North Yorkshire County Council.
+Caedmon College was a community school administered by North Yorkshire Council.
 The emblem of the County School was Captain Cook's ship HMS Endeavour, portrayed with the Whitby ammonites on the sail and a flag composed of the flag of England with the upper third having three white roses on a red background.

 Caedmon College offers GCSEs, BTECs and Cambridge Nationals as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.

 In February 2019 the college agreed to federate with nearby Eskdale School creating the Whitby Secondary Partnership.

+In September 2024 Eskdale School was closed and merged with Caedmon College to become Whitby School once more.
+Whitby School is a community school administered by North Yorkshire Council.
+Offering GCSEs, BTECs and Cambridge Nationals as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.